 - Fiverr — Marketplace for freelancer services

 Step 7: Hosting — AWS / Heroku

 Now you're ready to spread your wings!
 Deploy your product on a cloud service provider so it can be accessed from the WWW.
 AWS can be the first preference as it provides almost a year of free hosting (limited usage).

-You May Also Interested In: Difference between Google Cloud vs AWS vs Azure
+You May Also be Interested In: Difference between Google Cloud vs. AWS vs. Azure

 Well, now that you know how to be a backend developer, it's time to level up the game.
-Decide if you'd want to do a job as backend developer or you want to be a freelancer.
-Becoming a backend developer may also boost your pay in most of the large scale industries.
+Decide if you'd want to do a job as a backend developer or you want to be a freelancer.
+Becoming a backend developer may also boost your pay in most of large-scale industries.
 Keeping all these things in mind, work on developing a good resume.
-As a final takeaway, we’d just like to say that in addition to inculcating the required skills, in order to be successful as a backend developer, you need to be dedicated, patient, and hard-working.
+As a final takeaway, we’d just like to say that in addition to inculcating the required skills, to be successful as a backend developer, you need to be dedicated, patient, and hard-working.

-Here is the complete roadmaps through you can become a backend developer.
+Here is the complete roadmap through which you can become a backend developer.

 You wanted to know how to become a backend developer.
 We provided a full step-by-step guide on the subject.
 After all the web's where it's at, and backend developers are like the backstage wizards making the magic happen.
 Starting this journey means getting your head around the behind-the-scenes stuff of web apps, picking up some cool coding languages, and having fun with tools like Django or Ruby on Rails.
 Databases?
 You'll get to know them too.

 But hey, it's not just about reading and learning; you've got to roll up your sleeves and start building stuff.
 Play around with project ideas, try cloning your favorite apps for practice, and when you're ready, show the world by hosting it online.